Doishy/Doomsday-Codex/articles/TES_vs_ANT_vs_DD.md

 and it's still a properly positive winrate
 Also in the part where you compare which engines we use it might be worth breaking DD kills out into PTT and same-turn kills since I think same-turn kills are the most common by a significant margin and that will sort of address the speed-data-skew aspect

+Also, I'm not sure if you want to mention this anywhere, but another cool thing that DDFT has, is the ability to play high costed spells that ad nauseam decks cant.
+It's not really relevant now, but it may be in the future.
+I remember the insane builds with 4 Dig Through Time when it was legal.
+That was the most insane version I've ever played and I actually felt like DDFT was the best storm deck during that time

 ## Closing thoughts